j-dutfield/Instance-Segmentation/README.md

 Augmentation parameter on mrcnn in training mode can be set to augment inputs during full training.

 Training weights are automatically saved as callback.
 The path to these weights needs to be added at the start of detection_script.py before running.

+Some work needed to path directories into the correct place after cloning.